 It provides great views and is extremely comfortable but of course taking pictures through a window poses a few difficulties.
-For this reason as soon as the meal was finished I made my way to the open car where unobstructed views are possible.
+So as soon as dinner was finished eating, I headed to the open car for unobstructed views.
 It is perfect for taking pictures and unsurprisingly can get a little crowded.

 It does mean missing the enthusiastic and pleasant commentary of the train staff.
 Throughout the journey they provide passengers with detailed descriptions of the major sights and a few of the stories or myths behind them too.

 The views from the open car however are worth it.
-Kodak moments are lined up along the route, every few miles there is stunning vista or interesting scene.
+Kodak moments line up along the route, every few miles there is stunning vista or interesting scene.

 A pleasant surprise was that everybody seems to wave at the train as it passes.
 Villagers stand on their porches or in the gardens, they wave from cars, boats and buses, while waiting at level crossings or bus stops, everybody seems genuinely seems pleased to see the train.